 · It helps tremendously to lower anxiety when it comes to sexual performance

 · It reintroduces one’s mind to old patterns for not only getting but also maintaining an erection.

 It seems that many who suffer from erection problems tend to feel embarrassed and often suffer in silence.
-Such a waste when treatment using hypnotherapy for erectile dysfunction can prove to be very gratifying and provide really rewarding results.
+Such a waste when treatment at Transformational Therapy, using hypnotherapy and other therapeutic techniques can provide rewarding results.